Mortgages

 There are lots of factors involved in the cost of your mortgage, but in a nutshell, the lower the interest rate and longer the term, the cheaper your monthly repayments will be.

-However, the overall costs of your mortgage will depend on several things.
+However, the overall costs of your mortgage will depend on several things, such as:

 • The property price: This is the biggest factor affecting the total cost of your home loan.